NiFeather/feathermorph-command-compat-layer/README.md

 ## feathermorph-command-compat-layer
-This is a compatibility layer for translating V3 commands into V2/V1 format
+This is a compatibility layer for translating V3 commands into V2/V1 format, currently for internal use.

 ## Why?
 Starting from V3, the protocol uses JSON to carry messages between the server and the client, and command arguments are now recorded using a Map.